-The budgeted allocation for employee related costs for the 2020/21 financial year totals R 986,8 million, which equals 28 per cent of the total operating expenditure.
+The budgeted allocation for employee related costs for the 2022/23 financial year totals R 1 165 million, which equals 25.6% per cent of the total operating expenditure.

-The collective agreement regarding salaries/wages came into operation on 1 July 2018 and shall remain in force until 30 June 2021.
-In terms of the agreement, the year one increase as been calculated as an across the board increase of 6.25 per cent.
+The collective agreement regarding salaries/wages came into operation on 1 July 2021 and shall remain in force until 30 June 2024.
+For Councillors allowances a similar situation is unfolding, therefore a 5.5 % increase for them has been provided for.